Endereum/enterprise-ipfs-sdk/README.md

 2. Extract files of this repository into your root folder.
 3. RUN example.php
 4. Select file, set title and hit upload button
-5. Once your data is validated  and your files starts uploading to IPFS, you will see success message.
+5. Once your data is validated  and your files starts uploading to IPFS, you will see the success message.
 6. To view files, you can login to endereum dashboard.
 Or you can create download link.

 ### Creating download link
 1. Use the hash of the file you want to download.
 You can get the hash from your dashboard.
 2. Create download link like this: https://ipfs.enedereum.io/ipfs/----hash-of-the-file----
 3. Using this link, you can simply download the file.

 ## Update LOG